 For individuals that are job hunting, there are different times of the year which represent the best, and worst, times to apply for jobs.
 This could vary depending on the type of jobs you are applying for and the industry you are hoping to work in.
-We take a look at the best, and worst times to apply for jobs.
+We take a look at the best, and worst, times to apply for jobs.

-Best time to apply for jobs
+Best time to look for a job

 January and February

 This time of the year represents the strongest hiring period of the year.
 A survey carried out in January 2013 by My Favourite Voucher Codes showed that changing job is the fourth most popular New Year’s resolution that individuals make.

 Many companies have their new yearly budgets set in January, so they know how much money is available for hiring new staff for the year.
 The amount of staff that take holidays in December also decreases the amount of job hunting activity around this period, therefore increasing the amount in January and February.
 This is due to most individuals being back from their holiday after Christmas and companies will have more time to book interviews and arrange for new members of the team to start.

 The end of the year can be the worst time to apply for jobs as many companies are no longer looking for new staff.
 They have exhausted all their budgets and are finalising any initiatives they had in place.
 They will not begin the recruitment process until January when they have their new budgets and plans in place for the year.

 Many recruiters and job seekers take time off over the Christmas period.
 This, in turn, makes it more difficult to arrange interviews and there are also less staff in the office so recruitment isn’t as highly prioritised as other tasks due to the New Year looming.